getporter/porter/docs/content/cli/bundles_install.md

 ### Options

 ```
       --allow-docker-host-access    Controls if the bundle should have access to the host's Docker daemon with elevated privileges.
 See https://porter.sh/configuration/#allow-docker-host-access for the full implications of this flag.
       --cnab-file string            Path to the CNAB bundle.json file.
   -c, --cred strings                Credential to use when installing the bundle.
 It should be a named set of credentials and may be specified multiple times.
   -d, --driver string               Specify a driver to use.
 Allowed values: docker, debug (default "docker")
   -f, --file string                 Path to the porter manifest file.
 Defaults to the bundle in the current directory.
       --force                       Force a fresh pull of the bundle
   -h, --help                        help for install
       --insecure-registry           Don't require TLS for the registry
   -l, --label strings               Associate the specified labels with the installation.
 May be specified multiple times.
   -n, --namespace string            Create the installation in the specified namespace.
 Defaults to the global namespace.
       --no-logs                     Do not persist the bundle execution logs
-      --param strings              Define an individual parameter in the form NAME=VALUE.
+      --param stringArray           Define an individual parameter in the form NAME=VALUE.
 Overrides parameters otherwise set via --parameter-set.
 May be specified multiple times.
-  -p, --parameter-set strings      Name of a parameter set for the bundle.
+  -p, --parameter-set stringArray   Name of a parameter set for the bundle.
 It should be a named set of parameters and may be specified multiple times.
   -r, --reference string            Use a bundle in an OCI registry specified by the given reference.
 ```

 ### Options inherited from parent commands